 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

 An important feature of the immune cells in our bodies is their ability to distinguish between normal cells and those that are foreign, such as bacteria, or abnormal, such as cancer cells.
 This capability enables the immune system to attack and kill abnormal cells while leaving normal cells alone.
-To do this, the immune system uses “checkpoints” or molecules on immune cells that need to be turned on or off to start an immune response.
+To do this, the immune system uses “checkpoints” or molecules on immune cells that allow an immune response to be turned off.

 Cancer cells can sometimes use these checkpoints to avoid being attacked by the immune system.
-For example, cancer cells escape detection by producing molecules on their surface which bond with molecules on immune system cells.
-This tricks the immune system’s cells into thinking the cancer cells are healthy cells.
+For example, cancer cells escape detection by producing molecules on their surface which bond with molecules on immune system cells and switch the immune cells off.

 PD-1 is a checkpoint molecule on some immune cells.
 When PD-1 binds with another molecule on normal cells called PD-L1, it then acts as an off switch to keep immune cells from attaching to normal cells.
 When PD-1 binds with PD-L1, it instructs immune cells to leave healthy cells alone.
 But cancer cells can be tricky—some of them make extra PD-L1, which fools immune cells into recognizing the cancer cells as healthy cells and avoiding them.